-Located in Tafi del Valle, Tucuman, Estancia Las Carreras is a 1718´s manor built by the Jesuits in Tafi del Valle, in the province of Tucuman.
-Here, guests can experience a taste of life during that era, while enjoying modern amenities.
-With only 10 rooms, and very much off the beaten trail, you stand a very good chance of having the estancia all to yourself.
-Activities include hiking, horse riding and visiting the working dairy and cheese factory.
-The onsite restaurant boasts fresh, locally grown produce and an excellent wine list, with plenty of local wines from the nearby Cafayate region.
+Located in Tafi del Valle, Tucuman, Estancia Las Carreras is a 1718’s manor built by the Jesuits.
+While experiencing life during that era, guests enjoy modern amenities.
+Due to its off-the-beaten-trail location and having only 10 rooms, you can often have the estancia all to yourself.
+Engage in activities such as hiking, horse riding, and visiting the working dairy and cheese factory.
+Moreover, the onsite restaurant offers locally grown produce and an excellent wine list, including wines from the nearby Cafayate region.

 Estancia Rancho e Cuero

-Why not extend your stay in this marvellous region and see more of the famed Mendoza Wine Route?
+Why not extend your stay in this beautiful region and explore more of the famed Mendoza Wine Route?
 Self-drive and guided options are available to make the most of your visit.

 Estancia la Bamba de Areco

-La Bamba de Areco is proud to offer authentic gaucho traditions such as asados and mate tasting.
+La Bamba de Areco takes pride in offering authentic gaucho traditions, such as ‘asados’ and mate tasting.
 Moreover, during your stay, you can enjoy a unique gaucho show.
-The show features musical entertainment, along with folk dances, Indian horse-whispering and games of equestrian skill: patos, boleadors and sortija.
+The show features musical entertainment, along with folk dances, Indian horse-whispering, and games of equestrian skill, including patos, boleadors, and sortija.

-The estancia also serves as the base for La Bamba international polo team.
-Guests can watch games during the season, with practice sessions and matches taking place almost daily.
-And while it is not intended to be a polo school, arrangements can be made on request for guests who are experienced polo players.
+Furthermore, the estancia serves as the base for La Bamba international polo team, allowing guests to enjoy watching games during the season, with practice sessions and matches happening almost daily.
+While not a polo school, arrangements can be made upon request for experienced polo players.